 Women’s Global Development and Prosperity Initiative

 When women are economically empowered, they re-invest in their families and communities, producing a multiplier effect that spurs economic growth and contributes to global peace and stability.
-In February 2019, President Trump, established the Women’s Global Development and Prosperity (W-GDP) Initiative, the first whole-of-government effort to advance global women’s economic empowerment.
+In February 2019, President Trump established the Women’s Global Development and Prosperity (W-GDP) Initiative, also led and created by Advisor to the President, Ivanka Trump.
+This initiative is the first whole-of-government effort to advance global women’s economic empowerment.

-W-GDP seeks to reach 50 million women in the developing world by 2025 through U.S. government activities, private-public partnerships, and a new, innovative fund.
+W-GDP seeks to reach 50 million women in the developing world by 2025 through U.S. government activities, private-public partnerships, and a new, innovative W-GDP Fund.
+In its first year, W-GDP reached 12 million women worldwide.

 2X is focused on providing women in the developing world access to finance, jobs, and services that enhance economic opportunity.
 INVEST IN WOMEN.
 INVEST IN THE WORLD.
 Mobilizing more than $1 billion globally.